osilander/bacterial-genomics-intro/ngs-qc/index.rst

 Normally, you  might ask your sequencing provider, who should be providing this information to you.
 |illumina| itself provides a `document <https://support.illumina.com/downloads/illumina-customer-sequence-letter.html>`__ that describes the adapters used for their different technologies.

 However, many quality control software programs will automatically search for a range of adapters, which simplifies the process for us.
 The |fastp| tool that we will be using `does exactly this <https://github.com/OpenGene/fastp#adaptersp>`__.
 So let us begin the QC process.
-You can see all the options available for ``fastp`` by simply typing the command; one option for a set of arguments is given below:
+You can see all the options available for ``fastp`` by simply typing the command. **Please do this first.**

+The result of typing ``fastp`` should let you see that one option for a set of arguments is:

 .. code-block:: bash